guerrce/drumzy/README.md

 #### For Windows:

+Disclaimer: This is finicky and somewhat hard, but I have done my best to describe what ultimately ended up working for me.
+Because it is so hard to get this right, I have included a zipped file of my fully built LeapPython folder as LeapPythonWindows.
+I don't think this will work as I believe that the folder has to be built locally for its system, but given how finicky the instructions below can be, it's worth a Hail Mary try.
+So before doing the steps below, unzip this file, rename it to LeapPython, and place it in the home directory and see if it works.
+If it doesn't (it probably won't), then dive into the steps below.

-So we are roughly going to follow the instructions at https://support.leapmotion.com/hc/en-us/articles/223784048-Generating-a-Python-3-3-0-Wrapper-with-SWIG-2-0-9, but they have some ambiguities that I will clarify below.
-Also make sure to heed the note unintuitively at the bottom of those instructions for using the x64 configuration if your system calls for it.
+We are roughly going to follow the instructions at https://support.leapmotion.com/hc/en-us/articles/223784048-Generating-a-Python-3-3-0-Wrapper-with-SWIG-2-0-9, but they have some ambiguities that I will clarify below.
+Also make sure to heed the note (unintuitively) at the bottom of those instructions for using the x64 configuration if your system calls for it.

-Hopefully this works, but these steps were ambiguous enough that it took me 2 weeks to get fully right.
-I hope I cleared any ambiguities with my writeup above, but am unsure how this could cause other issues on other systems.
-Also if you are using Windows 10 and these fail the first time, try the fix outlined here: https://forums.leapmotion.com/t/resolved-windows-10-fall-creators-update-bugfix/6585
+Hopefully this works, but these steps were ambiguous enough that it took me 2 weeks to get fully right, and I am unsure how this could cause other issues on other systems.
+For starters, if you are using Windows 10 and these fail the first time, try the fix outlined here: https://forums.leapmotion.com/t/resolved-windows-10-fall-creators-update-bugfix/6585

 1. Download SWIG for Windows at http://www.swig.org/Doc1.3/Windows.html and add it to the PATH so you can call SWIG from the command line
 2. Download Visual Studio with the basic C++ compiler (Step 1 in linked guide)